-"This is the program of Snick and we want you to understand why this program is important to us and why it should be important to you...If you agree with this program we expect you to educate others about it.
+"This is the program of Snick and we want you to understand why this program is important to us and why it should be important to you If you agree with this program we expect you to educate others about it.
 We have a program of internal education for those whom we organize and we want you to use it so that all of us may grow strong.
 The more people we have who are united the stronger we will all be.
 And that is why we must have organization.

 3. "WE MOVE AS A POLITICAL UNIT.
 We are organized into similar units in other places.
 What I am telling you all our organizers are saying to people just like us, poor black people who have so much power, but that power is unorganized.
 It resides in you and me, but we must band together for strength.
 That is why we are organizing into Freedom Organizations.

 We intend to use those organizations as a force, a resistance force against racism, political and economic exploitation.
-We will tackle the problem of jobs, of income, of automation, bad housing, lack of quality education, welfare and the distribution of wealth, the destruction of our cultural ties in Africa, Latin America and the Carribean.
-And we will also work with young people for we may well be a lost generation but we have organization on all levels.
+We will tackle the problem of jobs, of income, of automation, bad housing, lack of quality education, welfare and the distribution of wealth, the destruction of our cultural ties in Africa, Latin America and the a lost generation but we have a responsibility to the future.
+We must have organization on all levels.
 Every time one, two, or three of us are gathered we must organize ourselves and educate others and work hard."